mie-intel/mie-intel/README.md

 # 💫 Hi!
 I'm Polikarpus Arya Pradhanika

-🔭 I'm currently working as Head of IT at @itppsmb <br>🔥 I was the Head of Website at @itporsenigama
+🔭 I was the Head of IT at @itppsmb and the Head of Website at @itporsenigama

 ## 🌐 Socials: